Gabee01/ExChange/README.md

 ExChange uses [ExchangeRate API](https://www.exchangerate-api.com/) to get the current conversion rate.
 More specifically it uses the [pair conversion endpoint](https://www.exchangerate-api.com/docs/pair-conversion-requests)

-[Here](https://www.exchangerate-api.com/docs/supported-currencies) is a list of supported currency codes

 Before starting your server, go to [ExchangeRate API](https://www.exchangerate-api.com/) and generate a free API key

 To start your `ExChange` server: